HomeLatest NewsGovernanceIsraeli NSC chief pays a secret visit to Paris to ease tensions over NSO Pegasus spyware fallout

 Register Now →

-The international crisis surrounding Israel’s Pegasus spyware, which is meant to spy on terrorists, erupted in July after the media revealed that the was also used to monitor politicians, businesses, activists, journalists, and opposition figures around the world.
+The international crisis surrounding Israel’s Pegasus spyware, which is meant to on terrorists, erupted in July after the media revealed that the malware was also used to monitor politicians, businesses, activists, journalists, and opposition figures around the world.

 A list of approximately 50,000 prospective surveillance targets worldwide included Iraqi and South African presidents, Pakistani, Egyptian, and Moroccan prime ministers, senior Indian leaders and journalists, and other prominent leaders.